Pets

 View our latest adoptions with their new family!

-Fontana is heading home with her new dad, Josh!
+Kutter is heading home with his new mom, Brandi!

 Adopting a rescue cat or dog is a big responsibility.
 You aren’t just adding to your family; you are quite literally saving a life.
 Rescues and shelters across the nation have many wonderful dogs and cats (and plenty of other critters), and any one of them can be the perfect addition to your household.
 However, shelter pets come from various backgrounds and have had an array of experiences — some positive, but some also traumatic.